-It is anticipated that during 2022/23 further academies will look at joining the Trust.
-The CEO has presented to numerous schools, however the Covid-19 pandemic is still being felt throughout the education sector.
+It is anticipated that during 2023/24 further academies will look at joining the Trust.
+The CEO has presented to numerous schools.
+Three schools during the period of 2022/23 had shown a keen interest, one of which the trust is currently collaborating with in the aim of them joining the trust in 2023/24.